martagrz/martagrz.github.io/content/authors/admin/_index.md

 ---
 I am a researcher at the intersection of economics and machine learning/AI, specialising in computational and behavioural economics.
 My work develops data-driven models of decision-making, combining economic theory with reinforcement learning, agent-based models, and deep learning to study behaviour in markets, finance, and macroeconomics.
+My research aims to bridge economic theory and modern AI to better understand and predict real-world decision-making.

-In March 2026, I will join Capula Investment Management as a Portfolio Research Scientist.
-I am currently a College Teaching Associate in Economics at St John’s College, University of Cambridge (formerly College Assistant Professor), and will serve as a Bye-Fellow in Economics at Lucy Cavendish College, University of Cambridge for the 2026–2027 academic year.
+I am a Portfolio Research Scientist at Capula Investment Management and I am a College Teaching Associate in Economics at St John’s College, University of Cambridge (formerly College Assistant Professor), and a Bye-Fellow in Economics at Lucy Cavendish College, University of Cambridge.

 I supervise dissertations for the MPhil in Economics and Data Science at the University of Cambridge.
 My background spans investment banking, machine learning research, and founding venture-backed startups.
 I am also an angel investor.

-My research aims to bridge economic theory and modern AI to better understand and predict real-world decision-making.